junxit/us-congress-bills-113/metadata.md

 - 2014-09-18 — Rule H. Res.
 727 passed House.
 - 2014-09-18 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7858)
 - 2014-09-18 — The previous question was ordered pursuant to the rule. (consideration: CR H7818)
+- 2014-11-12 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2014-11-13 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 597.